-There is no steadfast rule as to exactly how these knock-notice (also referred to as "knock and announce") requirements should be executed.
+There is no steadfast rule as to exactly how these knock-notice (also referred to as the "knock and announce rule") requirements should be executed.
 So in order to determine whether the executing officers have legally fulfilled their duties under California's knock-notice law, the court will look for substantial compliance.

 "Substantial compliance," in its simplest terms, means that the policies underlying the knock and announce requirements are achieved under the circumstances.47 These policies include:

 - preventing situations that may otherwise encourage a violent confrontation between a homeowner and those who enter his/her home without notice, and

 - protecting the police from a startled or fearful homeowner/occupant.48

 The knock-notice rules...and the policies behind them...are to ensure that if and when the police force entry into your home, it is only because you knowingly refused their entry.

 When is it okay for law enforcement officers to enter a home without permission?
 After their entry has been refused.

 If you (as the owner or occupant) refuse to (1) open the door for the officers, or (2) permit them into your home, the police may break in through a door, window, or any other part of the house to execute the California search warrant.49 The same holds true if no one is home.50